 The used bottles are first delivered to a collection point, then cleaned and pre-processed for the Dual Axel Shredder machine designed by a nomadic, Berlin-based design studio called raw paradise.
 The machine processes the plastic into raw, 3D printable material, and 2.75 mm filament is finally fed into BigRep’s large-scale ONE 3D printers to build the unique biodiversity habitat that is the GENESIS Eco Screen.

 #FictionForum has officially begun!
 The event is running Monday to Friday, open from 10:00 to 18:00, until the end of October.
-Stop by and see BigRep's #sustainable 3D printing exhibit in Thaersaal 🍃🏛️Come see BigRep's GENESIS Eco Screen, a large-scale urban ecosystem with embedded irrigation, insect habitats, solitary bee shelters and more 🐝For Kompetenzzentrum Kultur- & Kreativwirtschaft des Bundes' event, we've turned the historic building into a temporary innovation lab where we're using recycled PET filament to bring nature back to #Berlin.
+Stop by and see BigRep's #sustainable 3D printing exhibit in Thaersaal ????????️Come see BigRep's GENESIS Eco Screen, a large-scale urban ecosystem with embedded irrigation, insect habitats, solitary bee shelters and more ????For Kompetenzzentrum Kultur- & Kreativwirtschaft des Bundes' event, we've turned the historic building into a temporary innovation lab where we're using recycled PET filament to bring nature back to #Berlin.
 There are four BigRep ONE 3D printers creating the GENESIS live in Thaersaal accompanied by a circular economy exhibition demonstrating how PET is recycled into #3DPrinter filament.The GENESIS project is set for completion in late August and our printers will be there the entire time!
-Stop by and see the exhibit during public hours all month.Press Release: http://bit.ly/2ZojpOw#biodiversity #habitat #installation #additivemanufacturing
+Stop by and see the exhibit during public hours all month.Press Release: https://bit.ly/2ZojpOw#biodiversity #habitat #installation #additivemanufacturing

 Gepostet von BigRep am Donnerstag, 1.
 August 2019